silnrsi/font-lisu-bosa/documentation/source/productsite/support.md

----
-title: Lisu Bosa - Support
-fontversion: 2.000
----

 ## Support options

 As these fonts are distributed at no cost, we are unable to provide a commercial level of personal technical support.
 We will, however, try to resolve problems that are reported to us.

 Before requesting technical support, please **carefully read all the documentation included with the fonts and linked pages on the web site**.
-The [Resources page](resources.md) is a good place to begin.
+The [Resources page](resources) is a good place to begin.

 ## Language Software Community